Varroa compensation still in dispute

 One of the largest beekeepers in the country, Arataki Honey, lost more than $1 million and is considering making a claim.

-Next story in National: KiwiRail decision on Napier-Gisborne line unchanged
+Next story in New Zealand: KiwiRail decision on Napier-Gisborne line unchanged

 Copyright © 2013, Radio New Zealand